JakeSteam/blog-personal/_posts/2025-02-07-forza-horizon-hide-and-seek-tips.md

 ## Anti-boredom tips

 28. **You don't need to pay that much attention, especially on Mulége**: After grinding each map 10+ times, you'll likely know it pretty well.
 As such, I was usually watching movies on my other monitor throughout.
 An audiobook or podcast is also a good option, whatever you need to keep driving the same line over and over!
 29. **Mix it up for your own sanity**: Whilst I do recommend doing a high-speed 180 at each end of a run and bouncing off the barrier, other techniques like slowing and turning, or driving a large loop, are pretty similar and give you _something_ to look forward to.
+Trying new routes occasionally also helps break up the monotony.
 30. **Use fun quick-chats ([Forza Link](https://forza.fandom.com/wiki/Forza_Horizon_5/Forza_LINK))**: This is a pretty solitary grind for most people, so even a tiny bit of interaction in the form of Forza Link phrases can help.
 Phrases with quick responses such as [Colin McRae's quote](https://x.com/GoodwoodRRC/status/1820414939732828517) "Straight roads are for fast cars" and reply "and turns are for fast drivers" are fun to find.
 31. **Convoying can be helpful**: Whilst I mostly played alone, I occasionally convoyed with other completionists.
 There was a higher chance of speed-cancelling collisions (since you're doing the same route), but this was compensated by longer rounds due to fewer people actually playing the objective.